 On the other hand, hot asphalt filler is exactly as it sounds.
 The material, which is incredibly similar to standard asphalt, is applied to the pothole when it’s hot, and then heavy machinery compacts it to the surface, ensuring that it stays in place.
-When it comes to applying hot asphalt filler, there are some different application options to choose from.
+This method requires an asphalt melter applicator machine.

 The Saw Cut Method

 The first is called the saw cut method.
 This method consists of using saws to cut around the pothole, making the area that needs to be repaired larger.
 Although it sounds counterintuitive, it works well, because the crumbling, uneven edges of the pothole are removed, making the final repair much smoother.
 Once the old asphalt is removed in that area, the hot filler is applied and then tamped down via a machine, holding it in place.

 The other common method of pothole repair is called milling.
 This technique involves removing the outer surface of the asphalt around the pothole and even the entire driveway, going down to the underlayers of asphalt that are undamaged.
 Then, a new layer of asphalt is applied, up to the required depth.
 As a result, the entire new surface is smooth and unblemished, and no one will be able to tell that there was once a pothole there.
 This method is great if there are multiple potholes that need to be repaired, although it is a bit more labor intensive than the saw cut method.

 Either way, hot asphalt filler lasts a lot longer than its cold counterpart, ensuring that you have a nice drivable surface for years to come, or at least until the next potholes form.
 All of this depends on your climate, of course.

 Which one to Pick?
 Hot or Cold Patching Materials